parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset GeomInput.Names   "background domain concen_region"

-This key specifies which method is to be used to assign permeability data to the named geometry, *geometry_name*.
+*string* **Geom.geometry_name.Perm.Type** no default This key specifies which method is to be used to assign permeability data to the named geometry, *geometry_name*.
 It must be either **Constant**, **TurnBands**, **ParGuass**, or **PFBFile**.
 The **Constant** value indicates that a constant is to be assigned to all grid cells within a geometry.
 The **TurnBand** value indicates that Tompson’s Turning Bands method is to be used to assign permeability data to all grid cells within a geometry :raw-latex:`\cite{TAG89}`.
 The **ParGauss** value indicates that a Parallel Gaussian Simulator method is to be used to assign permeability data to all grid cells within a geometry.
 The **PFBFile** value indicates that premeabilities are to be read from the “ParFlow Binary” file.
 Both the Turning Bands and Parallel Gaussian Simulators generate a random field with correlation lengths in the :math:`3` spatial directions given by :math:`\lambda_x`, :math:`\lambda_y`, and :math:`\lambda_z` with the geometric mean of the log normal field given by :math:`\mu` and the standard deviation of the normal field given by :math:`\sigma`.
 In generating the field both of